keomalima/investly/README.md

 # Investly

-**Investly** is a stock management app that allows users to add new transactions, track the performance of their portfolio, and check detailed information about stocks.
-This full-stack application provides an efficient way to manage your investments and track their performance.
+**Investly** is a full-stack stock management app that allows users to add, edit, and delete transactions, track the performance of their portfolio, and check detailed information about stocks.

 ## Table of Contents